Abdul-muheet-ghani/VGA-controller/Dependencies.md

 We will use **Gowin IDE** for FPGA design and bitstream generation.
 Follow these steps to download and install Gowin IDE:

 #### Step 1: Download the Gowin EDA Software

 1. Visit the [Gowin Semiconductor website](https://www.gowinsemi.com).
 2. Navigate to the **Downloads** section.
 3. Find and download the **Gowin EDA** package for Linux (`Gowin_V1.9.9.03_Education_linux.tar.gz`).
-4. Make Sure you have an account or [Create](https://www.gowinsemi.com/en/member/) a new one.
+4. Make sure you have an account or [create](https://www.gowinsemi.com/en/member/) a new one.

 #### Step 2: Install Gowin IDE

 1. Open a terminal and navigate to the download directory:
    ```bash
    cd ~/Downloads